Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Detailed Settings for Datasets and Hyperparameters

+For the pre-training phase, we set the number of rounds to $T = 50$, and each round of local training takes $E = 5$ epochs for each client.
 For downstream FL tasks, we employ the widely used FedAvg algorithm to isolate the effects of different FL approaches and focus specifically on the impact of different initializations.
 We consider $R = 50$ FL rounds using the training set, involving 5 iterations per round for local training using the SGD optimizer with a learning rate of $10^{-3}$.
 For the settings of other downstream FL algorithms, see Appendix~\ref{ap:different_down}.
 In our simulations of {\system}, we assessed various balancer values $\gamma$ from the range [0.0, 0.25, 0.5, 0.75, 1.0] in all scenarios during pre-training.
 For evaluation of downstream FL, we report the best-performing (highest average accuracy) value in our paper.
 For fair selection/comparison, we also report the results of other baselines with their own best accuracy when searching for hyperparameters.
 We run all experiments on a 3-GPU cluster of Tesla V100 GPUs, with each GPU having 32GB of memory.